Geothermal heat pumps explained

 Vertical drilling or horizontal trenching required

-READ MORE Hydropower and its role in HVAC
+READ MORE Solar water heating in HVAC

 Installation process for geothermal heat pumps